gonzalo-cordova-pou/rag/README.md

 **Retrievers**

 Retrievers (`VectorStoreRetriever` class) are a wrapper around vector stores that allow for easy querying.
 Retrievers with LangChain have these options:
 - `search_type`: Type of search to perform.
-Options are “similarity” (default), “mmr”, or “similarity_score_threshold”
+Options are "similarity" (default), "mmr", or "similarity_score_threshold"
 - `search_kwargs`: Additional arguments to pass to the search function
     - `k`: Amount of documents to return (default 4)
     - `score_threshold`: Minimum relevance threshold (default 0)